On this page, you learn about the history of our train automation projects.

 Mattzobricks Train Automation System 2.0

 In 2020, we have replaced nControl with the more powerful software “Rocrail”.
-Rocrail is open source and has a lot of great features with are handy when automating large and complex train layouts.
+Rocrail is free and has a lot of great features with are handy when automating large and complex train layouts.

 Check out the following video: